The survey will open in a new window. Start now

 - evolution of the Zika virus outbreak

-- endemic countries to help inform travellers on insect prevention measures prior to departing to risk countries
+- endemic areas to help inform travellers on insect prevention measures prior to departing to risk countries

-This enables you to include Zika virus in your differential diagnosis for travellers returning from countries with reported locally acquired cases.
+This enables you to include Zika virus in your differential diagnosis for travellers returning from countries with reported mosquito-borne cases.

 There's increasing evidence about the role of sexual transmission of Zika virus.
 The rapid risk assessment provides the latest information on this topic.